phpactor/path-finder/README.md

 Usage
 -----

-Path finder accepts an hash map of destinations and their schemas.
+Path finder accepts a hash map of destinations and their schemas.
 The "kernel" is a place holder for the common path segment that all destinations
 share: